-Coronavirus: Maharashtra tally nears 75,000; over 64 lakh infected globally

-The number of coronavirus cases in India crossed two lakh on Wednesday morning.
+Coronavirus: India reports another record high as count rises to 2.16 lakh with 9,304 cases in a day

-The number of coronavirus cases in India crossed two lakh on Wednesday morning after 8,909 people tested positive for the infection in 24 hours.
-This was the biggest single-day increase in the number of cases.
-The country’s tally rose to 2,07,615 and the toll reached 5,815 with 217 new deaths.
+The number of coronavirus cases in India rose to 2,16,919 on Thursday morning after 9,304 people tested positive for the infection in 24 hours.
+This is the biggest single-day increase in the number of cases.
+The country’s toll reached 6,075 with 260 new deaths.

 The Delhi government on Wednesday said that all asymptomatic travellers to the Capital will have to be in home quarantine for a week.
-The number of cases in Delhi rose to 23,645 and deaths to 606.
-Maharashtra recorded 2,560 new coronavirus cases, taking the state’s total numbers to 74,860.
-With 122 deaths, the toll has increased to 2,587.
-Meanwhile, Mumbai crossed the 43,000-mark and the toll in the city rose to 1,417.

 Globally, the coronavirus has infected more than 64.29 lakh people and claimed over 3.85 lakh lives as of Thursday morning, according to the Johns Hopkins University.
 As many as 27.89 lakh people have recovered.